Furby: Film adaptation

 Bob Weinstein announced in November 2016 that a Furby film adaptation is to be produced by The Weinstein Company (TWC).
-The film was written by Daniel Persitz and Devon Kliger, and will contain both live action and computer-animated characters.
+The film was written by Daniel Persitz and Devon Kliger, and will contain both live action and animated characters.
 In regards to the film's narrative, Hasbro executive Stephen Davis stated that "we think that this can resonate as a four-quadrant film.
 It can't just be a 90-minute commercial."
 TWC filed for Chapter 11 bankruptcy on March 19, 2018.
 On May 1, 2018, Lantern Capital emerged as the winner of the studio's bankruptcy auction.
-On July 16, 2018, it was announced that The Weinstein Company had shut down and its assets had been sold to the newly created Lantern Entertainment.
+On July 16, 2018, it was announced that TWC had shut down, and that its assets had been sold to the newly created Lantern Entertainment.
 It is unclear whether Lantern Entertainment will take over producing the project.